Vienna (Ultravox song)

-"Vienna" is a song by British new wave band Ultravox from their 1980 fourth studio album of the same name.
-It was released as the album's third single on 9 January 1981 by Chrysalis Records and features Midge Ure singing the lead vocal.
+"Vienna" is a song by British new wave band Ultravox, released on 9 January 1981 by Chrysalis Records as the third single and the title track from their fourth studio album of the same name.
+The new wave ballad, which features Midge Ure on lead vocals, is regarded as a staple of the synth-pop genre that was popularised in the early 1980s, and remains both the band's signature song and their most commercially successful release.

-The song is regarded as a staple of the synth-pop genre that was popularised in the early 1980s.
-The song was also performed at the 1985 Live Aid concert in Wembley Stadium.
-It remains Ultravox's signature song, being their most commercially successful release and is often performed live by Ure in solo performances.
+The song was also performed at the 1985 Live Aid concert in Wembley Stadium, and is often performed live by Ure in solo performances.

 Background

-"Vienna" was written in January 1980.
-The song features a dramatic grand piano in the verses and chorus, and a viola solo in the middle of the song.
+Written in January 1980, "Vienna" has a dramatic grand piano in the verses and chorus, and a viola solo in the middle of the song.
 Other sounds include a solid synth bass line played on a MiniMoog, an Elka string synthesiser and a Roland CR-78 drum machine.
 The drum machine pattern created by Warren Cann was the basis of the song.
-Then, Cann and the classically trained Billy Currie together wanted to create something that might sound like it had been written by a late-19th-century romantic composer, so they started creating the basic chords and sounds of the song, and the romantic viola solo was influenced by German composer Max Reger.
+Cann and the classically trained Billy Currie together wanted to create something that might sound like it had been written by a late-19th-century romantic composer, so they started creating the basic chords and sounds of the song, and the romantic viola solo was influenced by German composer Max Reger.

-The lyrics, which are about a brief love affair in the city of Vienna, were quickly written by Midge Ure.
+The lyrics, which describe a brief love affair in the city of Vienna, were quickly written by Midge Ure.
 According to Currie, Ure was hesitant about the overly classical romantic feel of the orchestration, and said: "This means nothing to me", to which the producer Conny Plank replied: "Well, sing that then."
-Ure said that he had in his mind only the line "The feeling is gone, this means nothing to me – oh Vienna!" when he went into studio.
+Ure said that, when he went into the studio, he had in his mind only the line "The feeling is gone, this means nothing to me – oh Vienna!".
 Then he wrote the vocal part while bass player Chris Cross started playing some bass lines with his synthesizer.

 In interviews at the time it was said that the song took its inspiration from the 1949 film The Third Man, which is based around the Austrian capital, but Midge Ure later admitted he made that up when asked what the song was about.
 Ure is said to have been influenced by the Walker Brothers' 1978 single "The Electrician".

 Ure said of the track: "We wanted to take the song and make it incredibly pompous in the middle, leaving it very sparse before and after, but finishing with a typically over-the top classical ending."

+The band's record company Chrysalis Records was reluctant to release "Vienna" as a single, thinking the song too slow and too long to be successful, but relented after the band persisted.